Kraken-CI/website/docs/proj-branches.md

 To add new project click `New Project` button.
 Then you are asked for a name of the new project.
 After adding new project on the main page a tile for new project should appear.
-There is a `New Branch` button that allows creating a new branch for this project.
+There is a `New Branch` button that allows for creating a new branch for this project.

 ## Branches